DePaul University Academic Affairs > About

 Academic Affairs oversees the online teaching evaluation system.
 The office serves as the central resource for teaching evaluations and provides training and troubleshooting for the online system.
 The office runs a training program for faculty to bolster DePaul’s online offerings.
 Participants attend training courses and meet with a technical consultant to develop an online course.

 Academic Affairs administers all academic hearings for the university and works closely with Student Records.
 The office is responsible for conducting hearing processes and convening panels for academic hearings.
 As a faculty-driven process, the office maintains a close collaboration with the deans of the schools and colleges, ensures due process and in cases where sanctions are warranted, it coordinates the process.
+Click here to see a statement on the University's approach to citing sources involving Artificial Intelligence.

 Academic Affairs serves as a liaison to the Higher Learning Commission for the university accreditation processes.
 The office is a unifying agent for all accreditations and oversees academic program reviews.
 The Office for Teaching, Learning and Assessment also reports to Academic Affairs, upholding assessment aspects for program review and curricular support.